tbrowder/nwflug/NWFLUG/my-presentations/src/why-linux.md

 **distros**.

 We think *Linux Mint* is one of the best *distros* for beginners.
-I prefer *Debian* and have used it for over ten years.
+I prefer *Debian* and have used it for well over ten years.

 (Note that Google has moved to **Debian** from Ubuntu recently.)